OxT7723/NahamConCTF2022/challenges/Arjeebee.md

 ## Solution

-A quick google search on RGB to hexadecimal lead me to http://www.javascripter.net/faq/rgbtohex.htm to get a hex value of 1337AF.
+A quick Google search on RGB to hexadecimal leads me to http://www.javascripter.net/faq/rgbtohex.htm to get a hex value of 1337AF.
 To have a flag of ```flag{1337AF}```